Fediverse reading list

 Reputation, trust and truth

-Deepfakes (incl texts) are a race we will not win, if detecting them has to be based on content only.
+I’m convinced that identifying deepfakes (incl texts) based on content only is a race we will not win.
 As the detection algorithms become more advanced, so do the fakes.
-The amount of work needed to distinguish between real and fake will exceed our resources.
+The amount of work needed to distinguish between real and fake will exhaust our resources.
 That’s why I think fighting epistemic erosion may require re-introducing some familiar accountability practices.
 Like an electronic version of the wax seal.

 In science (and media, I suppose), reputation building is a career-long project.
 Reputation is often described as the capital of the scientific community.
-Being recognized as truthful is a necessary condition for establishing trust, and for having a good reputation within the community.
-Being listed as an author of an article both gives you credit, but it also assigns a responsibility.
-If claims made in the article are false, it’s you, it’s the authors who are to blame.
-Note that in science faking contributions by real scientists is a non-existent problem, and scientific misinformation - while real - is not quite as serious as issue as in some other domains.
-All this due to the reputation hierarchy: we have an implicit understanding of what the good forums and reliable authors are, and both engage in reliable practices of content curation.
+Being recognized as reliable and truthful is a necessary condition for establishing trust, and for having a good reputation within the community.
+Being listed as an author of a scientific article both gives you credit, but it also assigns a responsibility.
+If claims made in the article are false, it’s you, the authors, who are to blame.
+Note that in science, faking contributions by real scientists is a non-existent problem, and scientific misinformation - while real - is not quite as serious as issue as in some other domains.
+All this due to the hierarchic reputation system: we have an implicit understanding of what the good forums and who the reliable authors are, and both engage in reliable practices of content curation.

 Something similar can be implemented on social media: Bluesky posts are already immutable objects signed with your user identity.
-If, in addition, there’s scarcity of identities - meaning you cannot generate more at will and at negligible cost - we could create a credit economy similar to the one in science: your activities on social media contribute to your reputation, and all of us must care about our reputation.
+If, in addition, there’s scarcity of identities - meaning you cannot generate more at will and at a negligible cost - we could create a credit economy similar to the one in science: your activities on social media contribute to your reputation, and all of us must care about our reputation in order to remain relevant.
 If you post or share deepfakes as real content, that’s going wreck your reputation and credibility.
 Reliable sigatures on content is a rudimentary accountability mechanism, I think we need it.

 Incomplete thoughs